dragon28/PythonQAAutomation/README.md

 **Note: You may find the test report inside the `reports` or `allure-report` directory or test log inside the `logs` directory

+###### How to Generate Allure Report:

+If you are using `pytest` command to execute the test, then you may want to use `allure generate --single-file allure-results --clean` commands to generate the Allure report.

+Once the report was generated, it will be store in the `allure-report` directory